Boundless baryons: how diffuse gas contributes to anisotropic tSZ signal around simulated Three Hundred clusters: Discussion and conclusions

-The setup in this work is most similar to that in L22, which did oriented stacking on massive clusters down to $M\sim3\times10^{13}$~\hMsun.
+The setup in this work is most similar to that in L22, which did oriented stacking on DES optically-selected red-sequence clusters with an average halo mass of roughly $5\times10^{13}$~\Msun.
 That work did not attempt to separate the halo gas from non-halo gas.
-The total $m=2$ $y$ signals for the same scales is similar order of magnitude as this work ($\sim10^{-7}$), only $\sim2-3\times$ smaller.
-Overall, this difference is roughly expected, as cluster mass weakly correlates with the large-scale anistropic $y$ signal (L22), so limiting the stacks to only high-mass clusters as done in this current work should increase the signal.
-Finally, as previously mentioned, observational limitations such as galaxy photometric redshifts, a larger redshift bin size, and galaxy magnitude limits all contribute to orientation inaccuracy in real data which biases the signal lower compared to the ideal simulation result.
+The orientations in that work were determined on similar scales as the current work ($\sim12$~\hMpc\ compared to $10$~\hMpc), and the corresponding aligned $y_{m=2}$ signal was found to be $\sim2.7\times10^{-8}$ at 7~\hMpc\ from the cluster.
+The $m=2$ component of the all-gas $y$ signal found for \theth\ is similar: only $\sim3\times$ higher.
+Again, this difference may be due to environment.
+In L22 it was found that when the DES sample is limited to only those clusters in large scale high-superclustering regions, the signal grows to values very similar to those found in the present work.
+Some differences may also come from observational limitations: galaxy photometric redshifts, a larger redshift bin size, and galaxy magnitude limits all contribute to orientation inaccuracy in real data which can bias the signal lower compared to the idealized simulation result.

+Given the challenges in exactly replicating the environmental selections in existing filament-gas observational studies with \tth, it is not possible to comment decisively on whether these simulations produce diffuse gas in accurate amounts and thermal states.
+The range of values analyzed in this work fall within the ranges seen in observations thus far, and a qualitative description in which environment plays an important role in properties of the WHIM does well at encompassing the results.
+Future simulations encompassing a larger range of environments would be helpful to complement upcoming advances in observational data, so that anisotropic studies of the tSZ can be used to make quantitative constraints on feedback models.